- Resources and references

-Where its use is unavoidable, retro-orbital bleeding should only be used under general or terminal anaesthesia.
+Where its use is unavoidable, retro-orbital bleeding should only be used under terminal or general anaesthesia.
 Because of the severity of the adverse effects that can occur with this technique, even in skilled hands, it is essential that it is conducted only by staff members competent (practised) in the technique.

 Blood is collected from the venous plexus.
 The hamster is restrained, the neck gently scruffed and the eye made to bulge.
 A capillary tube/pipette is inserted medially, laterally or dorsally.
 Blood is allowed to flow by capillary action into the capillary tube/pipette.
 The sample obtained is a mixture of venous blood and tissue fluid, and is not representative of venous blood.

 Blood flow can be stopped by applying gentle finger pressure to the soft tissue.
 A finger should be placed over the closed eyelid for approx. 30 seconds.

 Following sampling, the animals should be euthanised via an appropriate schedule one method.

 |Number of samples||It is recommended that only one sample be taken.|

 |Equipment||A glass capillary tube or Pasteur pipette.|